[ULTIMATE GUIDE] Lead Generation Through Content Marketing

 Quick Tip: No matter what form of content you've decided to create for lead generation, providing value should be a priority.
-Here's a quick look at how to create lead generating offers that are chock full of value.
+Here's a quick look at how to create lead-generating offers that are chock full of value.

-Step 4: Design a High-Converting Landing Page
+Step 4: Build High-Converting Landing Pages and Optimize Them

 Once you've crafted content to offer your prospects, creating a landing page should be next on your list.
 It serves as an entry point for building relationships with your prospects through the content you offer.